BrightkyEfoo/ecommerce-server/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [insert email address].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at brightefoo@gmail.com.
 All reports will be reviewed and investigated, and appropriate actions will be taken in accordance with the circumstances.
 The project team is committed to maintaining confidentiality with respect to the reporter of any incident.